-Dr. Kasper Wang is the Robert M. Filler Chair of Paediatric Surgery, Head of General and Thoracic Surgery at The Hospital for Sick Children, and Professor of Surgery at the University of Toronto Temerty Faculty of Medicine.
-He received his education at The Johns Hopkins University and The Johns Hopkins University School of Medicine.
+Dr. Kasper Wang is the Robert M. Filler Chair of Paediatric Surgery, Head of General and Thoracic Surgery at The Hospital for Sick Children (SickKids), and Professor of Surgery at the University of Toronto Temerty Faculty of Medicine.
+He received his education at Johns Hopkins University and Johns Hopkins University School of Medicine.

 Biliary atresia (BA) is a disease of infants where the bile ducts are damaged due to unclear causes such that bile is unable to flow from the liver and progressive liver damage occurs.
 Unfortunately, even successful surgical drainage of, which is effective only half of the time, does not necessarily prevent progression towards liver failure.
 BA is the most common indication for pediatric liver transplantation, which is both extremely costly and associated with health risks due to the requirements of life-long immunosuppression.
 Efforts to understand the underlying causes of BA and the progression towards cirrhosis are critical to impacting the outcome of infants and children with this disease.

 Present in regions of the liver with newly evolving fibrosis are nests of disorganized bile ducts.
 Dr. Wang’s team has long been focusing on the precursor (or progenitor cells) that form these abnormal bile ducts.
 Specifically, they are studying a gene named Prominin-1, which makes a cell surface protein essential for the normal functioning of these liver progenitor cells.
 Decreased Prominin-1 is associated with decreased liver fibrosis in infants with BA.
 They and others have also demonstrated that some gene mutations in Prominin-1 cause decreased formation of cilia that may be linked to BA.
 Studying this process will likely provide new insights into ways to improve survival of the child’s native liver and avoid liver transplantation.

 Education and experience